 Islamabad and northern parts of the country were jolted by an earthquake on Friday night, according to the Pakistan Meteorological Department (PMD).

 The earthquake's magnitude was recorded at 5.6, the PMD said, adding that it had originated in the Afghanistan-Tajikistan border region at a depth of 100 kilometres around 9:13pm.

 Tremors were felt in Peshawar and adjoining areas, Mansehra, Balakot, Charsadda, Gilgit-Baltistan and other areas, Dawn News reported.

-Tremors felt in Islamabad, Peshawar, Mansehra, Balakot, Charsadda and GB, according to media reports.
+Tremors felt in Islamabad, Mansehra, Hazara, Balakot, Battagram, Torghar and other areas of KP, according to media reports.